-Nyeri County has cool temperatures and fertile central highlands, lying between the Eastern base of the Aberdare (Nyandarua) Range, which forms part of the Eastern end of the Great Rift Valley, and the Western slopes of Mt.
+Nyeri County has cool temperatures and fertile central highlands and is situated between the Eastern base of the Aberdare (Nyandarua) Range, which forms part of the Eastern end of the Great Rift Valley, and the Western slopes of Mt.
 Kenya.

 The combination of fertile soil, seasonal rainfall and high altitude provide the ideal climate for high acidity, full-bodied and ripe fruit flavour-driven coffees.